Support the news

 - Then touch the magnifying glass at the top.

-- Type in the name of the skill you're searching for ("Morning Conditions," for example) and hit search.
+- Type in the some search terms ("Boston weather") or the name of the skill ("Morning Conditions," for example) and hit search.

 - When you find the flash briefing you're looking for, touch it — which will bring you to the dedicated screen for that skill.